 If you have a tried and tested solution to a problem that other mothers will likely face, they will undoubtedly want to know.
 Say you have found a way to get a child who is usually a fussy eater to have some vegetables without drama: You can be confident that this method will be read with great interest by many other parents.

-If you have a recipe that the kids love which also gets them to eat healthily, then share it and maybe a photo of the finished dish, too: You will engage your readers who will be interested, enthusiastic, and grateful.
-They will feel they are getting to know you a little, and they are more likely to come back for more.
+If you have a recipe that the kids love which also gets them to eat healthily, then share it and maybe a photo of the finished dish, too: You will engage your readers, who will be interested, enthusiastic, and grateful.
+They will feel they are getting to know you a little and are more likely to come back for more.

 It is the case that everyone who has a family to raise wants, from time to time, a bit of guidance on quite how to do it.
-When you provide the value that other parents need, money comes with it.
+Money comes with it when you provide the value that other parents need.

-When people search, they are often looking for reassurance – support, maybe, encouragement, affirmation.
+When people search, they often seek reassurance – support, maybe, encouragement, affirmation.

-Many women report that they see differences in the way men and women interact with others, for example, in their workplaces.
-Women often say that they find other women to be more collaborative and cooperative, more likely to share, and assist one another, less driven to ‘win’ every exchange.
+Many women report differences in how men and women interact with others, for example, in their workplaces.
+Women often say that they find other women more collaborative and cooperative, more likely to share and assist one another, and less driven to ‘win’ every exchange.